satyansh-mittal/Coursify-AI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙌 Acknowledgments

-- Shoutout to Google for the Gemini Pro API 🙏
-- Big ups to Tavily for the search API 🔍
-- Thanks to the Streamlit team for making UIs easy 🖥️

-## 🌐 Demo

-Check out the live demo: [AI Course Generator Demo](https://coursify-ai-zh3btcgngch52glwlarnjr.streamlit.app/)

 Happy course generating!
 May your learning never stop and your coffee never run out! ☕️📚🚀